common name: Florida predatory stink bug (suggested common name)

 Figure 1.
 Adult of the Florida predatory stink bug, Euthyrhynchus floridanus (L.), feeding on a beetle.
 Photograph by Lyle J. Buss, University of Florida.

 Euthyrhynchus floridanus is primarily a Neotropical species that ranges within the southeastern quarter of the United States.

 Adults: The length of the male is approximately 12 mm, with a head width of 2.3 mm and a humeral width of 6.4 mm.
-The length of the female is 12 to 17 mm, with a head width 2.4 mm and a humeral width of 7.2 mm.
-Euthyrhynchus floridanus normally can be distinguished from all other stink bugs in the southeastern U.S. by a reddish spot at each corner of the scutellum outlined against a blue-black to purplish brown ground color.
+The length of the female is 12 to 17 mm, with a head width of 2.4 mm and a humeral width of 7.2 mm.
+Euthyrhynchus floridanus (Figure 2) normally can be distinguished from all other stink bugs in the southeastern United States by a reddish spot at each corner of the scutellum outlined against a blue-black to purplish brown ground color.
 Variations occur that might cause confusion with somewhat similar stink bugs in several genera, such as Stiretrus, Oplomus, and Perillus, but these other bugs have obtuse humeri or at least lack the distinct humeral spine that is present in adults of Euthyrhynchus.
 In addition, species of these genera known to occur in Florida have a short spine or tubercle situated on the lower surface of the front femur behind the apex 1/4 to 1/3 of the femoral length.
-Hayslip et al. (1953) illustrated species in Stiretrus, Euthyrhynchus, and Podisus, and a prominently marked E. floridanus was illustrated by Chittenden (1911).
+Hayslip et al. (1953) illustrated species in Stiretrus, Euthyrhynchus, and Podisus, and a prominently marked Euthyrhynchus floridanus was illustrated by Chittenden (1911).